halogenandtoast/ArkhamHorror/README.md

 * start the backend with `cd backend && make api.watch`
 * start the frontend with `cd frontend && PORT=8081 npm run serve`
 * start the ngingx server with ``nginx -c `pwd`/local.nginxconf``

+## Copyright Disclaimer

+The Card Game, both literal and graphical, is copyrighted by Fantasy Flight Games.
+This application and the corresponding website is not produced, endorsed, supported, or affiliated with Fantasy Flight Games.